roberthyde/selection_bias/README.md

 ```

 Access the stability (percentage of bootstrap resamples where a given
-variable was selected by a given model) results for as follows:
+variable was selected by a given model) results for elastic net as
+follows:

 ``` r
 stab_output$mbic$stability